gr4vy/gr4vy-go/api/docs/ConnectionOptionsStripeCardStripeConnect.md

 `func (o *ConnectionOptionsStripeCardStripeConnect) UnsetApplicationFeeAmount()`

 UnsetApplicationFeeAmount ensures that no value is present for ApplicationFeeAmount, not even an explicit nil
+### GetOnBehalfOf

+`func (o *ConnectionOptionsStripeCardStripeConnect) GetOnBehalfOf() string`

+GetOnBehalfOf returns the OnBehalfOf field if non-nil, zero value otherwise.

+### GetOnBehalfOfOk

+`func (o *ConnectionOptionsStripeCardStripeConnect) GetOnBehalfOfOk() (*string, bool)`

+GetOnBehalfOfOk returns a tuple with the OnBehalfOf field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOnBehalfOf

+`func (o *ConnectionOptionsStripeCardStripeConnect) SetOnBehalfOf(v string)`

+SetOnBehalfOf sets OnBehalfOf field to given value.

+### HasOnBehalfOf

+`func (o *ConnectionOptionsStripeCardStripeConnect) HasOnBehalfOf() bool`

+HasOnBehalfOf returns a boolean if a field has been set.

+### SetOnBehalfOfNil

+`func (o *ConnectionOptionsStripeCardStripeConnect) SetOnBehalfOfNil(b bool)`

+ SetOnBehalfOfNil sets the value for OnBehalfOf to be an explicit nil

+### UnsetOnBehalfOf
+`func (o *ConnectionOptionsStripeCardStripeConnect) UnsetOnBehalfOf()`

+UnsetOnBehalfOf ensures that no value is present for OnBehalfOf, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)